Greatest thing ever

-So any fair mocking of the Jeteration Phenomenon -- where people long to give Jeter Nobel Prizes for things like running out ground balls -- must begin with his excellence in mind or the joke loses its power.
-If you say: Ah, Jeter’s not that good a player, it doesn’t work.
-Has been a superb player.
+So any fair mocking of the Jeteration Phenomenon -- where people long to give Jeter Nobel Prizes for things like running out ground balls -- must begin with his excellence as a given or the joke loses its power.
+If you say: Ah, Jeter’s not that good a player, it doesn’t work (though Mike Schur keeps trying).
+Jeter really been a superb player.
 If you say: Ah, Jeter’s not a leader, the joke loses its force.
 He IS a leader.
 He’s just not the world’s 11th greatest leader.

 THAT’s where the joke gains its strength -- that space between, “Yeah, Jeter does a good job leading his baseball teammates,” and “As a leader he ranks just behind the Dalai Lama and a little bit ahead of Gabby Giffords.”

 There has been some high-quality Jeteration lately -- Rick Reilly recently wrote a letter to Derek Jeter’s unborn children that had some doozies like, “He was the best player in baseball for 10 years straight,” and called him “A kind of prince in baseball cleats” and remarked, “If there was a better man in sports, I never met him.”
 I didn’t think that was going to be topped.

 But in a simple box, I think this little scouting report roars past any story written so far.
 If you were doing something resembling an actual scouting report for Derek Jeter in 2014, it might look something like this:

 Instead the three bits on the scouting report are:

 How fantastic is that?
 On a basic level: How exactly is that supposed to help you as a scouting report.
 Of course, I immediately imagined the catcher coming out to talk to the pitcher before Jeter’s at-bat.